Saadanius: Phylogeny

 The fossil find has also been seen by the SGS as an important find for Saudi Arabia, because it enriches the fossil record for the region.
 As a result of the find, both the SGS and the University of Michigan are considering more collaborative field explorations in the country.

+Paleoecology

+Saadanius was found on top of an oolitic ironstone fossil bed of the middle Shumaysi Formation located in the southwest corner of Harrat Al Ujayfa, in western Saudi Arabia, close to Mecca.
+Other fossils recovered from the same horizon include a few teeth and jaws of the following mammals: